Barb2023/Store_Sales_Reports/README.md

 # 🎯 Objective #

-* To check out the top performer products and countries and the factors affecting the performance.
+* To investigate the top performing products and countries, as well as the factors influencing performance.
 * Analyzing top 10 consumer countries.
-Analyzing top 10 counsumer countries orders as per categories and sub-categories
+* Analyzing top 10 counsumer countries orders as per categories and sub-categories.
-* Analyzing the top products of the Top 10 countries as per Coustomer Segment
+* Analyzing the top products of the Top 10 countries as per Coustomer Segment.
-* Growth Over the years
+* Growth Over the years.
-* sales vs. profits
+* sales vs. profits.
-* Show the customer segment in each market
+* Show the customer segment in each market.
-* Profit Analysis
+* Profit Analysis.

 ---

 # 🎯 Scope #

 1. Analysis of various business entities like :
-    - Customer Analysis
+    - Customer Analysis.
-    - Sales Analysis
+    - Sales Analysis.
-    - Order Analysis
+    - Order Analysis.
     - Product Analysis etc.

 2. Analysis of the above entities across dimensions like :
-    - Time Hierarchy
+    - Time Hierarchy.
-    - Geographical Hierarchy
+    - Geographical Hierarchy.
     - Product Hierarchy etc.

 3. Analysis of KPIs (Key Performance Indicators) like :
-    -  Sales
+    -  Sales.
-    - Profits
+    - Profits.
-    - Customer Retention Rate
+    - Customer Retention Rate.
-    - On-Time Delivery
+    - On-Time Delivery.
-    - Return Rate
+    - Return Rate.
-    - Inventory Turns
+    - Inventory Turns.
     - Days in Inventory etc.